Germanus of Auxerre

-The principal source for the events of his life is the Vita Germani, a hagiography written by Constantius of Lyon around 480, and a brief passage added onto the end of the Passio Albani, which may possibly have been written or commissioned by Germanus.
-Constantius was a friend of Bishop Lupus of Troyes, who accompanied Germanus to Britain, which provided him with a link to Germanus.
+The principal source for the events of his life is the Vita Germani, a hagiography written by Constantius of Lyon around 480, and a brief passage added to the end of the Passio Albani, which may have been written or commissioned by Germanus.
+Constantius was a friend of Bishop Lupus of Troyes, who accompanied Germanus to Britain.

 Early life

 Germanus was the son of Rusticus and Germanilla, and his family was one of the noblest in Gaul in the latter portion of the fourth century.
-He received the very best education provided by the distinguished schools of Arles and Lyons, and then went to Rome, where he studied eloquence and civil law.
+He received the very best education provided by the distinguished schools of Arles and Lyon, and then went to Rome, where he studied eloquence and civil law.
 He practiced there before the tribunal of the prefect for some years with great success.
 His high birth and brilliant talents brought him into contact with the court, and he married Eustachia, a lady highly esteemed in imperial circles.
 The emperor sent him back to Gaul, appointing him one of the six dukes, entrusted with the government of the Gallic provinces.
 He resided at Auxerre.

 At length he incurred the displeasure of the bishop, Saint Amator by hanging hunting trophies on a certain tree, which in earlier times had been the scene of pagan worship.
 Amator remonstrated with him in vain.
 One day when the duke was absent, the bishop had the tree cut down and the trophies burnt.
 Fearing the anger of the duke, who wished to kill him, he fled and appealed to the prefect Julius for permission to confer the tonsure on Germain.
 This being granted, Amator, who felt that his own life was drawing to a close, returned.
 When the duke came to the church, Amator caused the doors to be barred and gave him the tonsure against his will, telling him to live as one destined to be his successor, and forthwith made him a deacon.

-When in a short time Amator died, Germain was unanimously chosen to fill the vacant see, being consecrated 7 July, 418.
+When Amator died after a short time, Germain was unanimously chosen to fill the vacant see, being consecrated 7 July, 418.
 His education now served him in good stead in the government of the diocese, which he administered with great sagacity.
 He distributed his goods among the poor, practised great austerities, and built a large monastery dedicated to Saints Cosmas and Damian on the banks of the Yonne, whither he was wont to retire in his spare moments.